klezVirus/CheeseTools/README.md

 - Download binary and execute
     + Standard: Transfer -> Write to disk -> Execute
     + Reflective: Transfer -> Execute from memory
-- Supports module/assemblies encryption (partial)
+- Supports AES Encryption of PS modules, C# assemblies and other executables to evade detection
     + All imported Modules/Assemblies can be encrypted in transit or at rest, and are decrypted just before usage

 The following screenshot is a decently accurate schema to describe the tool's workflow: